-On the social importance of tourism, the points made by Members of the UNWTO World Committee on Tourism Ethics in Madeira (Portugal) on 16 June 2007 are still valid: "Tourism has [...] has become the biggest export industry; It is highly labour intensive and one of the biggest employers - especially for women and young people; It consists of more small-, micro- and medium-sized businesses than any other economic sector; It impacts strongly on local farming, fishing, trading (to include handicrafts), and services and the construction industry; It is a key strategy towards poverty-reduction; It plays a critical role in conservation and sustainable development; and It builds bridges of mutual understanding and tolerance and between peoples and nations promotes world Peace" (http://cf.cdn.unwto.org/sites/all/files/docpdf/madeira-message-2014.pdf).
+On the social importance of tourism, the points made by Members of the UNWTO World Committee on Tourism Ethics in Madeira (Portugal) on 16 June 2007 are still valid: "Tourism has [...] has become the biggest export industry; It is highly labour intensive and one of the biggest employers - especially for women and young people; It consists of more small-, micro- and medium-sized businesses than any other economic sector; It impacts strongly on local farming, fishing, trading (to include handicrafts), and services and the construction industry; It is a key strategy towards poverty-reduction; It plays a critical role in conservation and sustainable development; and It builds bridges of mutual understanding and tolerance peoples between and and world Peace" nations promotes (http://cf.cdn.unwto.org/sites/all/files/docpdf/madeira-message-2014.pdf).
 The Declaration adds that "The impact of tourism goes well beyond its economic value ".